Baby's head shape - plagiocephaly

 - Having a flat spot makes it harder for a baby to turn her head, because she has to lift it slightly as she turns it.
 You may notice that she keeps her head turned to the same side most of the time.

 - A small flat spot on the back of the head is common, and this is not plagiocephaly unless the rest of the head is also becoming misshapen.
-However, this needs to be watched, as any flattening makes it a bit harder for a baby to turn her head by herself.
+However, if you are concerned get this checked by your child health nurse or doctor, as any flattening makes it a bit harder for a baby to turn her head by herself.

 a misshapen head

 A baby's head position needs to be varied during times she is asleep and awake, particularly in the first 6 weeks.

 - Babies should always sleep on their back.
 This makes them much less likely to die from SIDS.

 - Turn your baby's head to the right side for some sleeps, and to the left for other sleeps.

 - Place your baby at the other end of the cot for some sleeps, or move the cot around in his room.
 Babies like looking at windows or bright objects like murals, and by moving the cot you will encourage him to turn his head different ways to look at them.

 - Put your baby on her tummy and on her side for some of the time while she is awake.